1. Preparing your environment for installation

 Clients of Smart Proxy

 Hosts which are clients of Smart Proxies, other than Foreman’s integrated Smart Proxy, do not need access to Foreman server.
-For more information on Foreman Topology, see Smart Proxy Networking in Planning for Foreman.
+For more information on Foreman Topology, see Smart Proxy networking in Planning for Foreman.

 Required ports can change based on your configuration.